• 24 hour numbers

 You have the right to be informed about all aspects of your healthcare.
 If there is something you do not understand, we encourage you to ask any staff member.

 Your basic rights as a patient are listed below.
-For a complete listing of your rights and responsibilities at MIT Medical, you may download our brochure, “Patient Rights and Responsibilities” [PDF] in English, Chinese (simplified), Japanese or Korean.
+For a complete listing of your rights and responsibilities at MIT Health, you may download our brochure, “Patient Rights and Responsibilities.”
+[PDF]

 Your Rights

-As an MIT Medical patient, you have the right to:
+As an MIT Health patient, you have the right to:

 • Be informed about, and participate in, decisions about your care, including giving informed consent to the extent provided by law.